Last Updated on

 There was a time that we visited r/twitch, we see more posts of account theft every day.
 It’s so prevalent they had to configure the auto-mod to delete those posts and link appropriate threads with solutions.
 We advise you to secure it with Two-Factor Authentication, and in fact, everything you use that has support for 2FA.

-It is an inconvenience; but when you take into consideration that you can get paid on these platforms to Livestream, it all becomes clear as to why livestreaming is being targeted.
+Yes, it is an inconvenience; but when you take into consideration that you can get paid on these platforms to Livestream, it all becomes clear as to why livestreaming is being targeted.
 Two Factor Authentication is a necessity in today’s world.

 In our eyes, It isn’t worth the financial nightmare that can come of it.
 Horror stories of whole bank accounts burned away as if kindling in a forest fire.
 Just practice good security measures, and rest a little bit easier.